How to Succeed in Senior Living Construction

 Making Clients VIPs

-In the Special Services Group, as well as throughout Horst Construction, we think of ourselves as true partners with the owner and management team—and we like to treat them like the VIPs they are.
+In the 3R Team, as well as throughout Horst Construction, we think of ourselves as true partners with the owner and management team—and we like to treat them like the VIPs they are.
 We can quickly respond to needs with the right team and the right subcontractors; and in many cases, put pricing together on the spot.

 If we have a Master Service Agreement (MSA) with fixed, pre-negotiated rates, we can address emergencies or quick fixes with rapid efficiency.
 With an MSA, we are actively engaged with the Facilities Director or Director of Facilities Management, providing our expertise and assisting in proactive planning and budgeting for capital improvements.